 As part of the Entrepreneurial Studies curriculum, students work on case studies that give them interaction with the profession and experiential challenges, as well as prepare a major entrepreneurial project.

 The Department of Accounting and Business will be offering a BBA with a concentration in Event and Facilities Management in the near future.
 The Event Planning program will prepare students for a career in various industry market segments (corporate, social, sport, cultural, entertainment, fundraising) and/or specialized event planning careers in the production, promotion, and control aspects of an event.

 Coursework will include event planning principles, event production/operations management, event risk management, convention and trade show operations, and advertising and promotion management.

 Fashion MerchandisingThe Fashion Merchandising program prepares students for a career in the functions of merchandising, both domestically and globally.
 Theories of fashion, historical perspectives, movement and influences, marketing and retail environments, industry technology, current events and environmental effects will be discussed.

 Coursework will include retailing, textiles, visual merchandising, and product and assortment development.

-The department of Accounting and Business will be offering a BBA with concentration in Finance in the near future.
-The Finance program will have a business focus and will prepare students to be financial leaders in organizations.
+The Finance program has a business focus and will prepare students to be financial leaders in organizations.